What is IdaHope Families?

 The hours are endless and praises are few.
 It’s a job that can leave you feeling isolated and alone.
 If you are experiencing a life crisis and have nowhere else to turn, we can help.

 A movement of compassion, Safe Families for Children is designed to care for your family in your moment of need without relinquishing your parental rights.
-While voluntarily placing your child(ren) with certified volunteers, you are given the time and tools you need to help your family thrive.
+IdaHope Families is the North Idaho Chapter of Safe Families for Children.
+Using the Safe Families model we vet, train, and approve volunteers from local churches to assist you and your children during a crisis giving you the time and tools you need to help your family thrive.

 IS NOT FOSTER CARE

-With Safe Families, you can be confident that:
+With IdaHope Families, you can be confident that:

 - Biological Parents maintain full custody.

-- Volunteer families are extensively screened and supported.
+- Volunteer families are recruited, extensively screened, trained and supported through local participating churches.

-- Safe Families welcomes children to stay anywhere from two days to a year (our average length of stay is six weeks).
+- IdaHope Families welcomes children to stay anywhere from two days to six months (our average length of stay is six weeks).

-- Safe Families has close working relationships with the local church and your referring organization.
+- IdaHope Families has close working relationships with the local church and your referring organization.

-- Safe Families is committed to reuniting your family as soon as possible
+- IdaHope Families is committed to preserving your family.

 Featured Case Studies